vaisakh/dotfiles/README.md

-# dotfiles
+# Vaisakh's Dot Files
-config for vim, zsh, rails
+These are the config files to setup a system the way i like it.